elixir-europe/sco-community/docs/pages/tools/index.md

 **Actual state of the project:** Expecting results from BE1.

-**Expected data availability:** December 2023
+**Expected data availability:** March 2024

 ###### BE3

-The cell lines for BE1 will be used to generate combined scRNAseq and scATACseq experiment using [*10X genomics technology for multi-omics*](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).
+A549, CCL.185.IG, NCI-H596 (HTB178) and PC9 cell lines for BE1 will be used to generate combined scRNAseq and scATACseq experiment using [*10X genomics technology for multi-omics*](https://www.10xgenomics.com/products/single-cell-multiome-atac-plus-gene-expression).

-**Actual state of the project:** Expecting results from BE1.
+**Actual state of the project:** Ordered 10XGenomics multi-omics kit.

-**Expected data availability:** July 2024
+**Expected data availability:** January 2024